 In this formula, you will find 250 mg of Forskolin per serving with 20% standardized Forskolin.
 This blend is derived directly from Coleus Forshohlii and is both pure and potent in nature.

 It is made in a GMP-approved facility located in the USA and offers a 100% satisfaction guarantee.

-The Forskolin supplement from Arazo Nutrition packs a punch in a potent formula that is 20% standardized Forskolin.
-This 250 mg per serving supplement requires only 1 capsule, and of course, you can dose up if needed.
+Arazo Nutrition packs a punch in a potent formula that is 20% standardized Forskolin with 250mg per serving.

-The premium Forskolin blend from Krazitron is a surprise-factor on our list providing a 500 mg dose in 2 capsules so it can be cut in half if you feel that is best for you.
+Krazitron provides a 500 mg dose in 2 capsules.
 The formula is made up of pure Coleus Forskohlii with 20% standardized Forskolin levels.

 This compound is made in the USA in a GMP-approved facility and is third-party tested.
-The capsules do contain silicon dioxide, which is a non-preferred ingredient.
+It should be noted that these capsules do contain silicon dioxide.